Locations:

 Testicular exam

-Did you know that testicular cancer is the most common cancer in younger people (ages 15 to 35) assigned male at birth?
+Did you know that testicular cancer is the most common cancer in younger males (ages 15 to 35)?
 “It’s a cancer of young men,” says Dr. Sullivan.

 During a wellness exam, your healthcare provider may check your testicles for any hard lumps that may signal cancer.
 An early diagnosis is key, as testicular cancer is very treatable with a cure rate of 95%.